watertap-org/watertap/docs/index.rst

 .. index::
-   pair: proteuslib;Home
+   pair: watertap;Home

-Welcome to ProteusLib's documentation!
+Welcome to WaterTAP's documentation!
 ======================================

-Proteuslib is a National Alliance for Water Innovation (NAWI) funded initiative to create an open-source water treatment model library that is compatible with the IDAES Platform, an advanced process systems engineering tool developed by the U.S. Department of Energy.
+WaterTAP is a National Alliance for Water Innovation (NAWI) funded initiative to create an open-source water treatment model library that is compatible with the IDAES Platform, an advanced process systems engineering tool developed by the U.S. Department of Energy.
-Refer :ref:`here<background/what_is_proteuslib:What is ProteusLib>` for more background information.
+Refer :ref:`here<background/what_is_watertap:What is WaterTAP>` for more background information.

 Documentation Organization
 --------------------------